mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/1-setup.md

 +++
-title = "Building Azure Functions With F# Script and Visual Studio Code - Step 1 - Setup Your Environment" date = 2018-04-12 tags = ['Azure', 'FSharp', 'Azure Functions', 'Visual Studio Code'] draft = false
+title = "Building Azure Functions With F# Script and Visual Studio Code - Step 1 - Setup Your Environment" abstract = "Part 1 in a series of posts describing how to create a simple Azure Function using F# Script, VS Code, and v1 of the Azure Functions Core Tools." date = 2018-04-12 tags = ['Azure', 'FSharp', 'Azure Functions', 'Visual Studio Code'] draft = false

+[header]
+image = "headers/high-speed-motion.png"
+preview = true
 +++

 This is Step 1 in a [series of posts](../) where I will walk you through the steps required to create a simple Azure Function using F# Script, VS Code, and v1 of the Azure Functions Core Tools.